tusharjain0022/GeekNote/README.md

 - wait for sometime it may take little bit of time.
 - After completion run `npm start` to start the development server.

-### congratulation!! 🥇 You have Run the server in your local machine!! ###
+### congratulation!! 🥇 You have Run the server in your local machine!!

 ## PR rules:

 - Every PR should accompany an issue.
 - Make a relevant PR title and mention the issue in the description.
 - kindly follow the template provided.

+### Contributing Guilines

+For more details kindly go through our [Contributing Guidelines](https://github.com/tusharjain0022/3001/blob/main/CONTRIBUTING.md).